-Olivia Jade ‘No Longer Dating’ Singer Jackson Guthy
+Olivia Jade Reportedly ‘No Longer Dating’ Singer Jackson Guthy

 Olivia Jade first introduced her social media subscribers to Jackson Guthy in February in a video about her trek to New York City for Fashion Week.
 In a YouTube video taken during the trip, Olivia revealed she was staying at her boyfriend’s house in the Big Apple and not in a hotel during the TRESemme-sponsored trip.

 After the college scam broke, insiders reported that Olivia was not speaking to her parents and was “completely in hiding” while staying with her boyfriend in Malibu.
-Olivia Jade has not posted to her YouTUbe channel or publicly to social media at all since the college scam broke.
+Olivia Jade has not posted to her YouTube channel or publicly to social media at all since the college scam broke.